telerik/kendo-ui-core/docs/controls/hybrid/introduction.md

 	</body>
 	</html>

-Nothing too fancy in this update.
-We've once again used the `data-role` attribute to define our view, and we've also used the `data-layout` attribute to tell our view which layout template to use.

-We can put anything inside of a view, including other Kendo UI widgets.
-For now, we've used some simple Hello World text.
+The example uses the `data-role` attribute to define your view, and the `data-layout` attribute to tell your view which layout template to use.
+You are able to put anything inside of a view, including other Kendo UI widgets.

 Instead of `<a href="#home">Home</a>`, you can also use `<a href="#/">Home</a>`.
-By definition, the `#/` URL will point to the first view, which is defined in the HTML file or the so-called **root view**.

-If you try to run the app now, you'll see a bunch of HTML, but nothing will look right.
-We need to take one more step to initialize the app.
+By definition, the `#/` URL points to the first view, which is defined in the HTML file or the so-called root view.
+If you try to run the application now, you see a bunch of HTML, but nothing looks right yet.
+You need to take one more step to initialize the application.

-### Step 5: Initialize the Mobile Application
+### Step 5: Initialize the Hybrid App

-So far, we've defined some HTML, but we have not written any JavaScript.
-To make our HTML come to life and start looking and feeling like a mobile app, we need one line of script:
+To make this HTML start looking and feeling like a mobile app, add the line of script from the example below after your jQuery and Kendo UI script links, but before the closing `body` tag.

+###### Example

 	<script>
 		var app = new kendo.mobile.Application();
 	</script>

-Add this script block *after* your jQuery and Kendo UI script links, but before the closing `body` tag.

-This single line of JavaScript will automatically initialize your Kendo UI mobile application and all widgets with the `data-role` attributes.
-Go ahead!
-[Give it a try](http://jsbin.com/egowef "Live example of tutorial code running on jsBin").
+This single line of JavaScript automatically initializes your Kendo UI hybrid application together with all widgets with the `data-role` attributes.

+For a live example refer to [http://jsbin.com/egowef](http://jsbin.com/egowef "Live example of tutorial code running on jsBin").
 Load your page in a browser and see the beginnings of your HTML mobile app.

-![Basic Kendo UI mobile app progress](/images/mobile/km-basic-app-1.png) *Fig 2: If everything is working correctly, your basic Kendo UI mobile app should look like this image at this point in the tutorial.*
+If everything works out properly, your basic Kendo UI hybrid application should look like the image below.

+**Figure 2.
+Basic and properly working Kendo UI hybrid application.**

+![Basic Kendo UI mobile app progress](/images/mobile/km-basic-app-1.png)

+> **Important**
+>
-> If you have trouble seeing the app, make sure all of your script and CSS resources are loading without error (using the browser developer tools).
-> Some browsers (like Chrome) will block the loading of external resources if you load your page using the `file://` protocol.
-Instead, test your
-> pages using local web server (localhost) or a browser that does not restrict local resources, like Safari.
+> If you have trouble seeing the application, make sure all of your script and CSS resources are loading without error by using the browser developer tools.
+Some browsers, such as Chrome, block the loading of external resources if you load your page using the `file://` protocol.
+Instead, test your pages using local web server (`localhost`) or a browser that does not restrict local resources such as Safari.

-## Add Views and Navigation
+## Native Look and Feel

+### Configure Views

-Now that you have a basic Kendo UI Mobile app structure setup, you can begin adding more views to your app.
-Multiple views can be defined in the same file, or views can be defined in separate HTML files.
-For larger apps, maintaining views in separate files during development is the prefered approach.
+Now that you have a basic Kendo UI hybrid app structure setup, begin adding more views to your application.
+Multiple views can be defined in the same file or in separate HTML files.
+For larger applications, maintaining views in separate files during development is preferred.

-To add a second view to your app, create a new page called "about.html" with the following content:
+To add a second view to your app, create a new page called `about.html` with the content shown in the example below.

+###### Example

 	<!DOCTYPE html>
 	<html>